<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=766060260189124&amp;ev=PageView&amp;noscript=1">

 Since it's the capital of the country, Sofia is well connected to the rest of Europe and there are multiple routes that run here directly.

-The Sofia Airport (SOF) is really convenient to fly into and my preferred way to come see Sofia.
+The Sofia Airport (SOF) is a major hub around here and really convenient to fly into.
 There are flights every day coming from major cities all across Europe.

 Getting Around Sofia